caltechlibrary/andor/docs/index.md

 The following are actions available from the command line usage of **AndOr**.
-While it takes avantage of the rich library of packages and tools developed at Caltech Library **AndOr** itself is a self contained command line program.
+While it takes advantage of the rich library of packages and tools developed at Caltech Library **AndOr** itself is a self contained command line program.